logo for matrixlab-examples.com

 The result of 3 + 4 + 6 is 13

-Note that sometimes you need special characters (such as ‘{’ and ‘}’) to define your start/end of youre function, or the reserved words ‘return’ or ‘endfunction’ to end that portion of code.
+Note that sometimes you need special characters (such as ‘{’ and ‘}’) to define your start/end of your function, or the reserved words ‘return’ or ‘endfunction’ to end that portion of code.

 These sentences may look like a bunch of strange letters and numbers but these symbols actually account to make a certain task easier.
-And that, for the moment, is the most important thing.
+And that, for the moment, is what we want to stress.

 From 'Programming Functions ' to home